charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

 There are several important changes starting in 1.29 that will effect all users:

 - `kubeapi-load-balancer`, `kubernetes-control-plane`, and `kubernetes-worker` charms can be observed using the COS rather than LMA.
 - Dropped specific relations and features which are outsourced to other charms

 ### Observability Relations

-These represent relations which were slated to be removed in favour of observability with the COS.
+These represent relations which were removed in favour of observability with the Canonical Observability Stack(COS).

 LMA Relations:

-* `nrpe-external-master` (provides: `nrpe-external-master` on KCP and KW)
+- `nrpe-external-master` (provides: `nrpe-external-master` on KCP and KW)
-* `prometheus` (provides: `prometheus-manual` on KCP)
+- `prometheus` (provides: `prometheus-manual` on KCP)
-* `scrape` (provides: `prometheus` on KW)
+- `scrape` (provides: `prometheus` on KW)
-* `grafana` (provides: `grafana-dashboard` )
+- `grafana` (provides: `grafana-dashboard` )

 In order to prepare for observability, see the [Integration with COS Lite docs][cos] which can be performed following an upgrade of the charms but prior to an upgrade of the Kubernetes cluster.

 ### kube-api-endpoint relation dropped